goofball222/dns-over-https/README.md

 ## Description

 DNS-over-HTTPS container built on Alpine Linux.
-Recommended to run behind Trafik or other proxy.
+Recommended to run behind Traefik or other proxy.

 ---